mesosphere/dcos-docs-site/pages/version-policy/index.md

 ### Version Lifecycle

-Mesosphere shall provide support for customers under a current agreement as outlined in the <a href="https://mesosphere.com/mesosphere-support-terms/">Mesosphere Support Terms</a>, for specific versions of Mesosphere DC/OS.
+Mesosphere shall provide support services for customers under a current agreement as outlined in the <a href="https://mesosphere.com/mesosphere-support-terms/">Mesosphere Support Terms</a>, for specific versions of Mesosphere DC/OS.
 While these versions are outlined in the Mesosphere DC/OS Version-Compatibility Matrix they follow a specific model for determining which versions are supported.
 The model follows an N-2 (for Major and Minor  Versions) and N-4 (for Maintenance Versions) specification.
-Thus, Mesosphere shall support those versions of DC/OS that are either the current, N, or up to two (2) minor versions behind.
+Thus, Mesosphere shall provide support services for those versions of DC/OS that are either the current, N, or up to two (2) minor versions behind.
 The *Examples* follow:

 * **Major Version**: Upon the availability of a new DC/OS major version, 2.0.0, maintenance versions prior to (N-2) minor versions of the previous (N-1) major release would not be supported.
 Major Versions also count towards advancing the Minor number version.
 Thus,, upon the release of 2.0.0 where 1.10.4 and 1.9.7 are available: